 The Fellowship entails funding and liaison support for in-country and remote work with the relevant Ministry or Ministries.
 It is expected research will be done partly in the U.S. and partly in Africa in coordination with the relevant Ministry in the country concerned in conjunction with the Harvard Ministerial Program.

 The Fellowship is open to students of Harvard T.H.
 Chan School of Public Health, Harvard Kennedy School, and Harvard Graduate School of Education.
-All qualified candidates will be considered, however, preference will be given to applicants with experience in Africa.
+All qualified candidates are encouraged to apply.

 Research focus: Applicants are expected to propose an original research topic informed by empirical evidence of the topic’s priority in the broad parameters of national human capital development with particular attention to health, education, and optimizing the potential for sustainable economic growth.
 For example, some priority topics defined by Ministers in the above countries include: reproductive health (specifically increasing adolescent access and acceptance); early childhood nutrition and combatting stunting; improving teachers’ motivation and performance (particularly in primary school); increasing acceptability of and enrollment in Technical and Vocational Training (TVET) institutions; adapting education curricula to the changing nature of work; social entrepreneurship to strengthen health and/or education service delivery and/or programs; and increasing job creation opportunities for unemployed young Africans.